 After the preset name, there’s a button for renaming the brush.
-This will save the brush as a new brush and blacklist the previous name.
+This will save the brush as a new brush and deactivate the previous brush.

 For most artists the mathematical nature doesn’t matter as much as the different textures and marks each brush engine, and each brush engine has its own distinct flavor and use, and can be further customized by modifying the options.

 If you change a preset, an icon will appear behind the engine name.
-This is the reload button.
+This is the Reload the brush preset button.
 You can use it to revert to the original brush settings.

-On the right, there’s Save New Preset and Overwrite Preset.
+On the right, there’s Save New Brush Preset… and Overwrite Brush buttons.

 Save new preset will call up the following window, with a mini scratch pad, and all sorts of options to change the preset icon: